 The future of large cities is threatened by the overflowing individual vehicle traffic; methods to make public transportation more attractive are urgently needed.
 We investigated how portable navigation aids (PDA, mobile phone or similar) could be used to assist users.
-Using a public transportation system requires surprisingly large amounts of information: one needs to know where lines are running and where stops are, but one needs also information about ticketing and where to buy tickets-tobacconist's shop, for example, are not an obvious place!-and what other actions are required to legally ride a bus or tram (e.g., validation of ticket).
-Our scientific goal was to understand how to combine spatial navigation with the "navigation" of the state-transition diagram of the public transportation rules (Figure 2 is an extremely simple example); this latter case will be called "business navigation" (Pontikakis 2006).
-An agent simulation was constructed and demonstrated clearly the typical problems; e.g., how do agents recognize the stop where they have to exit a vehicle?
+Using a public transportation system requires surprising amounts of information: one needs to know where lines are running and where their stops are, but one needs also information about ticketing and where to buy them-tobacconists, for example, are not an obvious place!-and what other actions are required to legally ride a bus or tramway (e.g., validation of ticket).
+Our scientific goal was to understand how to combine spatial navigation with the "navigation" of the state-transition diagram of the public transportation rules (Figure 2 is an extremely simple example); this will be called "business navigation" (Pontikakis 2006).
+An agent simulation was constructed and demonstrated clearly the typical problem points; e.g., how do agents recognized the stop where they have to exit a vehicle?